Does Your Grade 5 Student LOVE to dance?

 Who can apply for the Dance Academy?

-The Dunsmuir Dance Academy is open to any interested students in grades 6-8 who possess a passion and enthusiasm for dance along with a high level of commitment and coachibility required to improve & expand upon their existing dance training.
+The Dunsmuir Dance Academy is open to any interested SD62 students in grades 6-8 who possess a passion and enthusiasm for dance along with a high level of commitment and the coachibility required to improve & expand upon their existing dance/athletic training.
 Although the program is not reserved for students with prior studio dance training, any recent experience in dance or other dance-related sports is beneficial.
 We welcome dancers at all skill levels as the program is designed to offer experience and training in multiple dance styles with an emphasis on development of skills, technique and performance.
 Eligible students must: be physically fit and capable of the demands of regular dance/fitness training, demonstrate excellent attendance, maintain outstanding behavior and effort, be self-motivated to practice on their own time, capable of balancing the demands of Academy with personal life and other outside activities as well as academic success, and cope well under pressure and in multiple performance settings.

 How does this program “fit” into the student’s daily schedule?